-Valuation of Assets Held to Cover Linked Liabilities

-Key audit matter description

-Assets are held by the company to match the Technical Provisions for Linked Liabilities and therefore the valuation of these assets has been identified as a key audit matter.
-As a result, and given the significant portfolio held, a significant portion of audit effort was directed towards the audit of the investments balance.

-Assets held to cover linked liabilities amounted to €4.17 billion as at 31 December 2020.

-Refer to the accounting policy on page 24 and the disclosure in notes 10 and 20 of the financial statements.
+Valuation of Assets Held to Cover Linked Liabilities Assets are held by the company to match the Technical Provisions for Linked Liabilities and therefore the valuation of these assets has been identified as a key audit matter.
+As a result, and given the significant portfolio held, a significant portion of audit effort was directed towards the audit of the Key audit matter investments balance. description Assets held to cover linked liabilities amounted to €4.8 billion as at 31 December 2023.
+Refer to the accounting policy on page 21 and the disclosure in notes 10 and 20 of the financial statements.

-How the scope of our audit responded to the key audit matter

 We designed our audit procedures to address the key audit matter described above in relation to the valuation of the Assets Held to Cover Linked Liabilities.
-Procedures included the following:

-We obtained an understanding of valuation and reconciliation process for investments and assessed the design and implementation of the relevant controls identified within.

-We performed substantive procedures over the valuation of the assets by independently obtaining prices from pricing services and comparing to valuation included in the financial statements.
-Where independent prices were not available we obtained details of management's pricing and evaluated for sufficiency and appropriateness.

-We considered if the company's valuation policy for investments is in accordance with the relevant financial reporting framework and also tested the disclosures made in respect of the valuation of investments to ensure compliance with the requirements set out within.

-Revenue recognition: Policy Administration Fees

-Key audit matter description

-ISA 240 states that when identifying and assessing the risks of material misstatement due to fraud, the auditor shall, based on a presumption that there are risks of fraud in revenue recognition, evaluate which types of revenue, revenue transactions or assertions give rise to such risks.
+Procedures included the following: How the We obtained an understanding of valuation and reconciliation process for investments and assessed the design and implementation of the relevant controls identified within. scope of our audit We performed substantive procedures over the valuation of the assets by independently obtaining responded prices from pricing services and comparing to valuation included in the financial statements.
+Where to the key independent prices were not available, we obtained details of management's pricing and evaluated for audit sufficiency and appropriateness. matter We considered if the company's valuation policy for investments is in accordance with the relevant financial reporting framework and also tested the disclosures made in respect of the valuation of investments to ensure compliance with the requirements set out within.
+Revenue recognition: Policy Administration Fees Key audit matter ISA 240 states that when identifying and assessing the risks of material misstatement due to fraud, the description auditor shall, based on a presumption that there are risks of fraud in revenue recognition, evaluate which types of revenue, revenue transactions or assertions give rise to such risks.
 The primary sources of revenue in the company is recurring policy administration fees, included within other technical income.

-Policy Administration fees amounted to €15.6 million for the financial year ended 31 December 2020.

-Refer to the accounting policy on page 25 and the disclosure in note 3 of the financial statements

-How the scope of our audit responded to the key audit matter

-The procedures performed to address the key audit matter of the revenue recognition of fee income included the following:

-We obtained an understanding of the process over the calcualtion of the policy administration fee income and assessed the design and implementation of the relevant controls identified within.
+Policy Administration fees amounted to €15.9 million for the financial year ended 31 December 2023.
+Refer to the accounting policy on Page 22 and the disclosure in Note 3 of the financial statements.
+How the scope The procedures performed to address the key audit matter of the revenue recognition of fee income of our audit included the following: responded to the We obtained an understanding of the process over the calculation of the policy administration fee key audit matter income and assessed the design and implementation of the relevant controls identified within.
 We assessed the accounting policies regarding revenue recognition for compliance with the relevant financial reporting framework.
 We re-calculated the fee income for a sample of policies using rates as set out in the product technical specifications or communications provided to the policyholder.

-Italian Substitute Tax Asset

-Key audit matter description

-The Italian substitute tax asset is a significant asset on the Balance Sheet of the company and its calculation involves management judgement given the use of a discount rate applied.
-The company is a withholding tax agent for substitute tax since 2012 whereby it recognises a prepaid tax asset on all contributions to the Italian tax authorities less the tax on gains due on policies surrendering or on death.

-Italian substitute tax asset amounted to €43.7 million for the financial year ended 31 December 2020.

-Refer to the accounting policy on page 25 and the disclosure in note 12 of the financial statements.

-How the scope of our audit responded to the key audit matter

-The procedures performed to address the key audit matter of the Italian substitute tax asset included the following:

-We obtained an understanding of process undertaken to calculate the Italian substitute tax asset and assessed the design and implementation of the relevant controls identified within.

-We audited management's calculation by comparing to the prescribed calculation set out in the legislation, obtaining sufficient and appropriate audit evidence of calculation inputs and challenging the assumptions used including the discount rate.

-We assessed the appropriateness of the accounting policy considering the requirements set out in the relevant financial reporting framework.
+We also tested the disclosures made to ensure compliance with the requirements set out within.